Sailing catamaran vs monohull sailboat – Pros & Cons

 The saloon and cabins are all located below the deck on a monohull.
 The middle of the yacht houses the saloon which includes the kitchen, a dining room table, and captain's desk.
 The cabins and WC are usually found fore and aft.

 When it comes to comfort, catamarans have a great advantage.
-First of all, the large deck saloon with kitchen, therefore, has more natural light.
+First of all, the large deck saloon with a kitchen, therefore, has more natural light.
 The cockpit and living space, in general, is huge compared to a monohull, making living conditions very comfortable and spacious.

 Catamarans are faster both under power or sail compared to a similar-sized monohull.
-Sailing catamarans can sail half the speed of the wind, depending upon their angle.
+Sailing catamarans can sail at half the speed of the wind, depending upon their angle.
 Due to their lower waterline surface area, catamarans are certainly faster.
-Typically, catamaran does not sail well upwind, therefore needs a different technique for tacking.
+Typically, a catamaran does not sail well upwind, therefore needs a different technique for tacking.

 A sailing catamaran is a multi-hulled watercraft featuring two parallel hulls of equal size.
 Unlike sailboats, catamaran stability is achieved with a wide beam.

 The first catamaran-type vessels were an early technology of the Austronesian peoples, allowing voyages to distant Pacific islands.
-Until the 20th-century catamaran development focused primarily on sail-driven concepts.
+Until the 20th century catamaran development focused primarily on sail-driven concepts.

+The layout design of a catamaran offers more living space.
+The wider deck area and additional cabins make it an excellent choice for those planning extended stays or living aboard.
 The cabins and toilets are located in the hulls, while the saloon is in the area between the hulls, on the deck.

 Stability - Heeling